IMAGE-ET/wadorsOsirixplugin/README.md

 provides an NSData with the response.
 We analyze it and create DICOM files in INCOMING.noindex for each of the parts.

-## adding the the header in the request
+## add header to the request
-NSURLConnection supports NSMutableURLRequest where it is posible to add headers to the URL.
+NSURLConnection supports NSMutableURLRequest where it is posible to add headers to the request URL.

 We add 'Accept: multipart/related;type=application/dicom' when the URL contains '/dcm4chee-arc/aets/'.'